-The crowd were entertained throughout by the wit and wisdom of host presenter Rob McLoughlin OBE, a broadcaster and York alumnus, who has presented for ITV and BBC Radio Five Live.
-His journalistic talent and humour were on display throughout as he played the crowd (for the most part) effortlessly.
+The assembled crowd were entertained by the wit and wisdom of host presenter Rob McLoughlin OBE, a broadcaster and York alumnus, who has presented for ITV and BBC Radio Five Live.
+His journalistic talent and humour were easy to see as he played the crowd (for the most part) effortlessly.
 “Oh come on”, he quipped after one particular joke fell flat, “I’m doing this for free!”

 Adding to the atmosphere were a three-piece band who played every winner up to the podium with an eclectic mix of recognisable hits, including ‘All by Myself ’ by Eric Carmen and the Star Wars Imperial March.
 One unfortunate highly commended nominee was serenaded to the stage by ABBA’s ‘The Winner Takes It All’.